Winter Truck maintenance tips

 • An engine requires a minimum crank speed of 400 – 600 RPM to start.

 • The ECM needs a minimum voltage of 9.5 volts or above to "wake up."

 Block heaters do not warm an engine - they keep an engine warm!

 The design is intended to maintain heat in the engine if you plug the heater in while the engine is warm.
 In other words, as soon as you shut the engine off, plug it in!

 Tip: If you can, park the nose of the truck against a building.
 This will minimize heat loss from wind.

 While this seems like a lot, it really isn’t.
 Most of this will last for years with minimal maintenance costs to check and confirm all is well.
 You can even do a lot of it yourself to save money!

 Roadrunner Freight is here to help!
-If you have questions regarding this or any other maintenance issue, please reach out to our Director of Fleet Maintenance, Mike Grima, directly at Mike.firstname.lastname@example.org.
+If you have questions regarding this or any other maintenance issue, please reach out to our VP of Maintenance and Safety, Mike Grima, directly at Mike.email@example.com.